The Art Program at St Agnes follows a timeline from Cave art in Kindergarten to Modern art in 8th Grade.

-Mrs. Brennan grew up in Downingtown.
+Mrs. Brennan grew up in Downingtown, PA.
 She attended Penn State University and West Chester University.
 She has a BS in Health and Physical Education and an MS in Elementary Education.
-She taught in Downingtown Area School District and St. Elizabeth Parish School, and now this is her third year teaching at St. Agnes.
+In the past, she taught in Downingtown Area School District and St. Elizabeth Parish School, and now this is her third year teaching at St. Agnes.

 Mrs. Brennan is married to Frank and has three children.
-Kaitlin is a senior nursing major at Wesley College in Dover, Delaware and is on the lacrosse team.
-Drew is a freshman Mechanical Engineering major at University of Pennsylvania and is on the football team.
-Caroline is in 8th grade at Lionville Middle School and plays soccer, basketball, and lacrosse.
+Kaitlin graduated college in 2017 and is now a nurse in Wisconsin.
+Drew is a junior Economics major at University of Pennsylvania and is on the football team.
+Caroline is in 10th grade at Downingtown East High School and plays basketball and lacrosse.

 Mrs. Brennan has a passion for teaching and loves to see joy on the student’s faces!
-In her spare time, she enjoys spending time with her family, watching her children’s sporting events, and going to the beach as well as the mountains.
+In her spare time, she enjoys reading, spending time with her family, watching her children’s sporting events and going to the beach as well as the mountains.

 The Technology curriculum provides students with instruction in basic computer skills, Internet research and the ethical use of technology.
 Integrating technology throughout the curriculum enables the students to transfer concepts and skills learned in one area to another part of the curriculum.
 Emphasis is placed on engaged learning through a progression of skills to achieve higher order thinking skills and acquire twenty first century technological skills.